rackerlabs/support-how-to/content/cloud-networks/back-up-the-fortigate-vm.md

        # scp admin@10.x.x.x:sys_config fortigate_backup

-**Note:** These steps assume that you have the admin password to the Fortigate VM.
+**Note:** These steps assume that you have the administrator password to the Fortigate VM.
 Enter this password at the prompt.
 Replace 10.x.x.x with the IP address of your Fortigate VM.